 Adventurer ~ Dog Lover ~ Educator

 Aliy Zirkle races SP Kennel's Red Team.
 Although her primary focus is the annual long-distance Iditarod Trail Sled Dog Race, Aliy competes in a number of short- and mid-distance races during the season.
-These often include the Sheep Mountain 150, the Copper Basin 300 and the Yukon Quest 300.
+These often include the Two Rivers 100, the Copper Basin 300 and the Yukon Quest 300.

 Every year since 1998 Aliy has raced either the Yukon Quest International Sled Dog Race or the Iditarod.
 She has reached the finish line every time.
 In the year 2000, Aliy won the Yukon Quest -- "The World's Toughest Sled Dog Race."
-Following that win, she switched her focus to the Iditarod and has completed "The Last Great Race" thirteen consecutive years.
-Her best finishes in the Iditarod are two 2nd places in 2012 and 2013.
+Following that win, she switched her focus to the Iditarod and has completed "The Last Great Race" fourteen consecutive years.
+Her best finish in the Iditarod is 2nd place -- three years in a row!
+(2012,2013 and 2014)